Shicheng-Guo/BIS180L_web/_posts/2017-04-06-1-Sequence_Alignment.md

 all the sequences in a single file).

 Now lets organize the files a little to make our lives easier.
-Create a subdirectory in your home directory called `Data` and make the end result look like the following:
+Create a subdirectory in your home directory called `Data`.
+Create sub-directories for each species, and alias the sequences into each directory.
+Also create sub-directories under `Data` that organize by sequence type rather than species.
+In the end, your hierarchical structure should look like this.

 	Data
+		Sequences
+			Genome
+				A.thaliana.fa
+				C.elegans.fa
+				D.melanogaster.fa
+			Proteome
+				A.thaliana.fa
+				C.elegans.fa
+				D.melanogaster.fa
 		Species
 			A.thaliana
 				genome.fa